- 18 years of age or above

 On this program, students gain hands-on experience in the study of landscape design and land use planning to help guide human behavior in a manner compatible with conservation.
 Fields trips into the National Park to observe and document plant and wildlife also occur, as do visits to various development projects near the park.
 Because of this breadth of experience, students from a variety of majors at Penn State (Landscape Architecture; Architecture; Recreation, Park, and Tourism Management; Geography; Anthropology; Community, Environment, and Development; Biology; etc.) will benefit from participation in this program.
 Courses are led by faculty in the Landscape Architecture and Recreation, Park, and Tourism Management departments at Penn State, with collaboration from researchers at the Udzungwa Ecological Monitoring Centre.

 Please note that students from all disciplines are welcome on the program, as course projects can be tailored to fit academic interests and community needs.
-While on the program, students will be enrolled in the following courses:

 Students will stay in dormitory-style housing.
 The Udzungwa Ecological Monitoring Centre has a twenty-four-person dormitory with power, water and internet access.

-For more information on program costs, please be sure to review the Summer budget sheet.
+For more information on program costs, please be sure to review the budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.